Moonlight-CL/AgentX/README-DEPLOYMENT.md

 3. Monitoring the ECS services in the AWS ECS console
 4. Testing user registration and login functionality
 5. Verifying data isolation by creating multiple user accounts
+6. **Testing Azure AD SSO** (if configured):
+   - Click "Sign in with Microsoft" button on the login page
+   - Verify redirect to Azure AD login page
+   - Complete authentication with Azure AD credentials
+   - Verify successful login and user profile synchronization
+   - Check that user information is correctly stored in DynamoDB
+   - Test logout and re-login functionality

 ## ⚙️ Configuration